Marta404/word-game/README.md

 # word-game
 A simple game based on hangman word game principles.
-My first web application written in Python Flask and SQLite3.
+My first web application written in Python Flask.
-It consists of a game (user interface for pupils) and an admin panel for teachers to add new and edit old questions.
+It consists of a user interface for pupils (a game) and an admin panel for teachers (to add new and edit old questions).
-One of my individual projects (uni coursework).